taw00/manuscript-css/README.md

-# Write in a Text Editor; Export to Manuscript Format<br>—for Creative Writers<br>
+# Write in a Text Editor, Export to Manuscript Format<br>—for Creative Writers<br>

-> ### *Pure CSS stylesheets enabling industry standard manuscript formatting for Markdown or HTML*
+> ### *Pure CSS to render your Markdown or HTML documents into industry standard manuscript format.*

 Are you a writer?
-In particular, a writer of narrative works?
-Fiction, narrative nonfiction, memoir, etc?
+In particular, a writer of narrative works of fiction, narrative nonfiction, memoir, etc?
+Or a writer of poetry?
 Do prefer the simplicity of drafting you work in a text or markdown editor?
 And do you wish to share your drafts in a professional manner without having to port your work to a word processor?

 Now, you can stay in your favorite text editor and still have a means to present your work in a professional manner for review, critique, or whatever,